lighttigerXIV/catppuccinifier/INSTALL.md

     paru catppuccinifier-bin

   ## NixOS
+  Nix users can use the packages `catppuccinifier-gui` and `catppuccinifier-cli` provided by nixpkgs for the latest release.

-  Nix users have the option to install the CLI via a flake input.
+  You also have the option to install the CLI via a flake input for a more up to date experince.

-  > [!NOTE]
-  > You can use https://isabelroses.cachix.org to access prebuilt binaries

   ### Flakes-Enabled Nix
   For a flakes-enabled system, add this repo as a flake input: